lhcb/starterkit-lessons/first-analysis-steps/dataflow-run3.md

 data in Run 3 by increasing the instantaneous luminosity by a factor of five.
 To be capable of dealing with the higher detector occupancy the experiment will be equipped with an entire new set of tracking detectors with higher granularity and improved radiation tolerance.

-Additionally, the front-end and readout electronics of all sub-detectors will be replaced, to be able to operate at bunch crossing rate of $40\,\mathrm{MHz}$, as well as the photodetectors of the RICH1 detector.
+One of the most important upgrades in Run3 will be the removal of the LHCb L0 hardware triggers.
+As described in the following, this will bring significant changes in the data-flow of the experiment both for online and offline processing.
+It also means that the front-end and readout electronics of all sub-detectors will be replaced, to be able to operate at the bunch crossing rate of $40\,\mathrm{MHz}$, as well as the photodetectors of the RICH1 detector.

-Moreover, the LHCb upgrade comprises significant changes to the data flow, both for the online and offline processing.

 ## Upgrade of the LHCb trigger system